-A trophy will be awarded for the team with the highest combined score on the two challenges.
-The combined score will be calculated by the following rules:
+A trophy will be awarded to the team with the highest combined score on the three challenges.
+The following rules will calculate the combined score:

-- Each participating team in a challenge is given a score between 5 and 25 with the winner of a challenge receiving 25 points and the last place team in a challenge receiving 5 points. - Teams not finishing first or last in a challenge receive a score based on a linear equation of their finishing spot in the challenge. score = (number_of_participants rank) / (number_of_participants 1) 20 + 5.
-Example: If there are five teams participating in a challenge then 1st place = 25, 2nd = 20, 3rd = 15, 4th = 10, 5th = 5. - Teams not participating in a challenge receive 0 points for that challenge.
+- Each participating team in a challenge is given a score between 5 and 25, with the winner of a challenge receiving 25 points and the last placed team in a challenge receiving 5 points. - Teams not finishing first or last in a challenge receive a score based on a linear equation of their finishing spot in the challenge. score = (number_of_participants rank) / (number_of_participants 1) 20 + 5.
+Example: If five teams participate in a challenge, then 1st place = 25, 2nd = 20, 3rd = 15, 4th = 10, 5th = 5. - Teams not participating in a challenge receive 0 points for that challenge.

-The overall winner of the challenges is the team with the highest total sum of points earned across all the challenges.
+The overall winner of the technical challenge is the team with the highest total sum of points earned across all the challenges.
 In case of a tie, the best team in the Free/Scientific Challenge will be declared the Winner of this Trophy.